 - 2 slices pineapple

-- 2 scoops EAS 100% Whey Vanilla Protein Powder
+- 1 serving scoop of your favorite vanilla protein powder I used EAS 100% Whey Vanilla Protein Powder

 - Place the ingredients into your favorite blending device as listed above